CMU-CREATE-Lab/smell-pittsburgh-prediction/README.md

 # smell-pittsburgh-prediction
 A tool for predicting and interpreting smell data obtained from [Smell Pittsburgh](https://smellpgh.org/).
+The code for the system can be found [here](https://github.com/CMU-CREATE-Lab/smell-pittsburgh-rails).
 The design and evaluation are documented in the paper, [Smell Pittsburgh: Community-Empowered Mobile Smell Reporting System](https://arxiv.org/pdf/1810.11143.pdf).
 If you find this useful, please consider citing:<br/>

 Yen-Chia Hsu, Jennifer Cross, Paul Dille, Michael Tasota, Beatrice Dias, Randy Sargent, Ting-Hao Huang, and Illah Nourbakhsh.
 2019.
 Smell Pittsburgh: community-empowered mobile smell reporting system.
 In Proceedings of the 24th International Conference on Intelligent User Interfaces (IUI 2019).
 ACM.